 Is ChatGPT or Claude better for beginners?

 ChatGPT.
-The interface is more polished, the mobile apps are more mature, and the ecosystem of tutorials and guides is larger.
-Claude is great but assumes a slightly more technical user.
+The interface is more polished, the feature set covers more without setup, and the ecosystem of tutorials is larger.
+Claude is great but rewards a slightly more technical user.

 Can I switch between them easily?